ctorgalson/jquery.cookiesplease.js/README.md

 1. **They often insist on providing their own markup and css**.
 This is aggravating if you're already working with a front-end framework like [Zurb's Foundation](http://foundation.zurb.com/) or [Twitter's Bootstrap](http://getbootstrap.com/).
-   This one is a jQuery plugin called on a jQuery collection.
+   This one is a jQuery plugin called on a jQuery collection; it's completely agnostic about the html of the dialogue containing the buttons, and the selectors it uses to identify the dialogue and the buttons are configurable.
 2. **They sometimes have unnecessarily complex ways of integrating with other scripts**.
 This one sets a cookie you can use to decide how or whether to call other scripts.